Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 #7 Sintra Town

-More Tips of What To Do in Sintra, Portugal
+More Ideas for What To Do in Sintra, Portugal

 However, there is much more to see in the region.
-Guests with a car, those staying in Sintra or anyone looking to make multiple trips to Sintra might want to add these attractions to their Sintra sightseeing itinerary.
+Guests with a car, those staying in Sintra or anyone looking to make multiple trips might want to add in these attractions.

-Additionally, organized Sintra tours (which we outline later) include some of these attractions that are found further from the historic center of Sintra.
+Additionally, organized Sintra tours (which we outline later) include some of these spots that are found further from the historic center of Sintra.

 Monserrate Palace

-Founded on the site of an ancient chapel, Monserrate Palace was built in 1863, using Romanticism, Moorish Revival and Neo-Gothic elements.
+Founded on the site of an ancient chapel, Monserrate Palace was built in 1863.
+It features Romanticism, Moorish Revival and Neo-Gothic elements.
 The property is surrounded by a large park that features grottos, ponds and exotic plants.
-Tickets required to enter.
+Tickets required.

 Seteais Palace

 The national landmark Seteais Palace was built in the late 1700s and expanded in the early 1800s.
-The neoclassical structure houses a luxury hotel and the restaurant offers a decadent Portuguese Afternoon Tea.
+The neoclassical structure now houses the luxury Valverde Hotel and its restaurant offers decadent meals and creative libations.
 Visitors are welcome to enter the hotel and dine at a restaurant.

 Sintra to Cabo da Roca